Camil0086/Camil0086.github.io/docs/GitHub/index.md

 has_children: true
 ---

-Definition and difference between Git, GitHub and GitHub Desktop
+Definition and difference between Git, GitHub, and GitHub Desktop
 ================================================================

 According to [GitHub documentation](https://docs.github.com):